seqfx/seqfx.github.io/p01 time-nomad.md

 # Time Nomad

 #### Explore astrology in clarity and style.
-Track your transits in real time.
+Track transits in real time.
+See upcoming changes.

 Stay up to date with your astrological transits, phases of the Sun and the Moon, explore your natal chart and learn meanings of planetary forces and aspects.
 Information is presented in unadorned, concise yet expressive manner to help seeing a bigger picture.